Service: Blue Apron

 The step-by-step color photos included with the recipes showed major steps in the process and each started with instructions to prep all the ingredients before cooking.

-Some of the dishes don't quite add up to the price point, too.
-If I made turkey chili on my own, I would end up with quite a bit more for $20 (at $9.99 per serving) than enough for two people.
+Some of the dishes don't quite add up to the price point, either.
+If I made turkey chili on my own, I would end up with quite a bit more for $22 (at $10.99 per serving) than enough for two people.
 To be fair, the portions are generous and some of the dishes would have been enough to feed three people, but you're paying for convenience.
 Leftovers are unlikely.

 Although I loved having everything I needed for the recipes at the ready, I'm not sure I could justify the packaging used for such small amounts of spices and other ingredients on a weekly basis.